SecurityDatFall2018/Week8_A6_PasswordHandling/README.md

 After this lecture you will

 * Know how hashing can be used to secure passwords
-* Know different salting strategies.
+* Know different salting and hashing strategies.
 * Know the importance of being slow.
 * Know how to protect secrets in general.